Where to Live in Romania: Large City vs Small Town vs Village

 On another occasion, my wife went the to get herself tested for allergies and the doctor didn’t have those special, disposable plastic thingies to puncture her skin with, but instead used a syringe’s needle to scratch her skin – all while my wife was looking at me terrified, with tears in her eyes.

-However, if you don’t have a guaranteed income, I would personally suggest you to stay away from the smaller cities, especially if you don’t speak the Romanian language and you don’t have a job offer on the table.
+If you don’t have a guaranteed income (like a job offer or a remote job), I would personally suggest you to stay away from the smaller cities, especially if you don’t speak Romanian.

 There are few – if any – options to get hired and the most you can probably hope for is a job that requires no specialized training, which is paid minimum wage and not enough to live on.